francoislaurent/escale/README.rst

 * more robust multi-puller logic
 * split and recombine big files
 * more (symmetric) cryptographic algorithms and more cryptographic options
-* google-api-python-client backend for Google Drive
 * F\*EX/SEX backend?
-* configuration wizard with explicit switch of commercial services